-- Parishes that have an involvement in a global mission relationship are eligible for grants.
+- Congregations and other church-based entities (women’s and youth groups are examples) that have or seek an involvement in a global mission relationship are eligible for grants.
 Grants will not be awarded to individuals.

-- Applicants should also demonstrate efforts to raise funds from sources other than Global Mission grants.
+- Applicants should demonstrate efforts to raise funds from sources other than Global Mission grants.

 Companion Diocese Subcommittees (

-- Applicants must demonstrate effort to raise funds apart from the Global Mission Grants.
+- Applicants must demonstrate efforts to raise funds apart from the Global Mission grants.

 Grant recipients are required to submit a written narrative report and an accounting of all disbursements from the proceeds of the grant no later than one year after receipt of funds.
 The report should address the degree to which the project achieved its goals.
 Include a summary of best practices and how others might learn from your accomplishments.
 Photographs and testimonials are highly encouraged.
 A final report is due upon project completion if the project takes longer than one year to complete.

 Recipients are responsible for ensuring that the grant is used for the purposes indicated in the proposal.
 Variations will be made only at the discretion of the committee granting the funding.
 If funds are used for other than the stated purposes without explicit permission, the committee reserves the right to withdraw funding.

 All reports become the property of the Diocese of North Carolina and may be published at its discretion.
 A list of grant recipients will be available to new applicants who are in the process of discerning their own involvement with global mission.
 Grant recipients in North Carolina may be asked to make presentations to parishes to share their experiences and to encourage further outreach.